Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: Acknowledgements

 \section{Acknowledgements}

-We would like to thank to Keitaro Takahashi for useful discussions and comments.
+We thank the anonymous referee for constructive comments that significantly improved the manuscript.
+We also would like to thank Keitaro Takahashi for useful discussions and comments.
 YI is supported by NAOJ ALMA Scientific Research Grant Number 2021-17A; JSPS KAKENHI Grant Number JP18H05458, JP19K14772, and JP22K18277; and World Premier International Research Center Initiative (WPI), MEXT, Japan.
 DT was supported in part by the JSPS Grant-in-Aid for Scientific Research (22K21349).

 \end{sloppypar}